 How to prepare eggs for German Shepherd?

 Eggs can be given in a variety of ways to a German Shepherd.
-However, raw eggs are not very advisable since it increases the risk of sickness in dogs.
-It can be beneficial if given in small doses to the pups as the nutrient value is quite high.
+Recommended is if given in small doses to the pups as the nutrient value is quite high.
 A few other ways of preparing and feeding eggs to German Shepherd are as follows.

 ● Eggs can be given in a scrambled form.